apprunjs/apprun-docs/docs/architecture.md

 ```
 <apprun-play hide_src="true" hide_button="true"></apprun-play>

-The code below uses jQuery. jQuery is a library that provides the convenience to access and manipulation the DOM.
+The code below uses jQuery. jQuery is a library that provides the convenience to access and manipulate the DOM.
 It does not give any architectural guidance. jQuery code is similar to the vanilla JavaScript code that can go wild.

-### An jQuery Example
+A jQuery Example

 ```js
 $(function () {